Shermjj/youtube-dl-echo360-firefox/README.md

 1. Press the addon's logo in the toolbar once.
 (The logo looks like a YouTube icon).
 1. The video will be downloaded automatically in the background.
 1. After the download is finished, you will get a notification saying the download has finished.
 For the download locations, format, etc, please see youtube-dl's own [configuration](https://github.com/ytdl-org/youtube-dl#configuration)

+## TODO

+1. Add titles for filenames for echo360
+2. Add support for echo360 playlist